ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“The problem of viruses is temporary and will be solved in two years.”— John McAfee, 1988  ❞</i>
+<i>❝“Where is the ‘any’ key?”— Homer Simpson, in response to the message, “Press any key”   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->